 Research, Service Learning, and Internship Opportunities Abroad

 Case Western Reserve University is a research-intensive community with a tradition of involving undergraduates in research and creative endeavors.
 Regardless of a student's major or academic interests, there are numerous opportunities to engage in research either on campus with Case Western Reserve faculty or elsewhere during both the academic year and the summer.
-SOURCE (Support of Undergraduate Research and Creative Endeavors) provides assistance to students throughout the undergraduate educational experience, including:
+The Undergraduate Research Office provides assistance to students throughout the undergraduate educational experience, including:

 - helping students identify research and creative project opportunities on campus or around the university during the academic year and around the world during the summer,